The Pap Test: Cervical Changes and Further Testing

 What is a Pap Test and how is it done?

 The Pap test, also called a "Pap smear," is used to find any changes in the cells of your cervix.
-During this test:
+Changes in the cells of your cervix can lead to cervical cancer.
+A Pap test is a screening test used to find cervical cancer as early as possible.
+During a Pap test:

-- A tool called a speculum is placed into the vagina so your provider can see your cervix and vagina.
+- A tool called a speculum is placed into your vagina so your provider can see your cervix and vagina.

 - A cotton-tipped swab or small brush is used to take cells (also called a sample) from the cervix (area at the top of the vagina).